 The Texas Commercial Driver License (CDL) Third Party Skills Testing (TPST) program was implemented April 3, 2017.
 The TPST program authorizes qualified companies certified by the Department to administer the driving skills examination for Class A, B, and C CDL applicants.

 Certified CDL Third Party Skills Testing Providers are essential to the CDL program for the state of Texas.
 A certified TPST provider is a company authorized by the Department to administer CDL skills tests to its students and/or employees.
 To conduct CDL skills testing, a certified TPST provider must have a Designated Responsible Person and an Examiner certified by the Department.
-The certified TPST provider is responsible for making application to the Department for both a Designated Responsible Person and an Examiner.
+The certified TPST provider is responsible for submitting an application to the Department for both a Designated Responsible Person and an Examiner.
 All applicants for the CDL TPST Program must comply with the directives set forth by the Department.

 Note: A skills test examiner who is also a skills instructor either as a part of a school, training program or otherwise is prohibited from administering a skills test to an applicant who received skills training by that skills test examiner.

 A company that wants to become a CDL TPST Provider must meet the following minimum requirements on the application checklist (CDL-14):

 A Designated Responsible Person is a person selected by a Third Party Skills Testing Provider and certified by the Department to supervise examiners, and is responsible for all records and submission of reports.

 An Examiner is an employee of a Third Party Skills Testing Provider who has been certified by the Department to administer skills tests to drivers applying for a Class A, B or C CDL.